How to get admin on a dedicated server?

 sudo whoami

-If the result is root, the user has admin access.
+If the output displays "root," the user has successfully obtained administrative access.

 Conclusion